 Numerous wrestlers from Ring of Honor, Necro Butcher, and Ron Killings (WWE’s R Truth) were in the movie thanks to Evan Ginzburg and his extensive contacts within the wrestling industry.
-Besides Ring of Honor, World Extreme Wrestling — which is associated with The Wild Samoans’ Afa and Sika — provided their training center in Minneola, Florida, while Combat Zone Wrestling and Jersey All Pro Wrestling helped with venues and scouting grounds to understand wrestling more in order to capture the authentic feel experienced in the movie.
+Besides Ring of Honor, World Extreme Wrestling — which is associated with The Wild Samoans’ Afa and Sika — provided their training center in Minneola, Florida.
+At the same time, Combat Zone Wrestling and Jersey All Pro Wrestling helped with venues and scouting grounds to understand wrestling more to capture the authentic feel experienced in the movie.
 Almost 40 wrestlers took part in the film, including Larry Sweeney.
 His passing in 2011 hit Evan very hard, as revealed in his poignant tribute to his friend.

 #3 – “The Genius” Lanny Poffo Was Passed Up For a Role in The Wrestler